KEGs at Seymour Kindergarten

 To finish up their session they add mulch which they had created from food scarps, leaves and twigs in their compost.
 Tamariki helped to spread this over the soil to help prevent the soil from drying out.

-The KEGs programme has provided an amazing opportunity for tamariki to kaitaki our environment and learn sustainable ways of nurturing our whenua.
+The KEGs programme has provided an amazing opportunity for tamariki to kaitaki the environment and learn sustainable ways of nurturing our whenua.

 Seymour Kindergarten are very thankful to the Marlborough District Council for supporting the KEGs programme in Kindergarten.
 Also to Joy-Marie to work alongside their tamariki.